Invariant Aggregator for Defending against Federated Backdoor Attacks: Abstract

 \section{Abstract}

-Federated learning is gaining popularity as it enables training of high-utility models across several clients without directly sharing their private data.
+Federated learning enables training high-utility models across several clients without directly sharing their private data.
 As a downside, the federated setting makes the model vulnerable to various adversarial attacks in the presence of malicious clients.
-Specifically, an adversary can perform backdoor attacks to control model predictions via poisoning the training dataset with a trigger.
-In this work, we propose a mitigation for backdoor attacks in a federated learning setup.
-Our solution forces the model optimization trajectory to focus on the invariant directions that are generally useful for utility and avoid selecting directions that favor few and possibly malicious clients.
-Concretely, we consider the sign consistency of the pseudo-gradient (the client update) as an estimation of the invariance.
-Following this, our approach performs dimension-wise filtering to remove pseudo-gradient elements with low sign consistency.
-Then, a robust mean estimator eliminates outliers among the remaining dimensions.
-Our theoretical analysis further shows the necessity of the defense combination and illustrates how our proposed solution defends the federated learning model.
-Empirical results on three datasets with different modalities and varying number of clients show that our approach mitigates backdoor attacks with a negligible cost on the model utility.
+Despite the theoretical and empirical success in defending against attacks that aim to degrade models' utility, defense against backdoor attacks that increase model accuracy on backdoor samples exclusively without hurting the utility on other samples remains challenging.
+To this end, we first analyze the failure modes of existing defenses over a flat loss landscape, which is common for well-designed neural networks such as Resnet \citep{He2015DeepRL} but is often overlooked by previous works.
+Then, we propose an invariant aggregator that redirects the aggregated update to invariant directions that are generally useful via selectively masking out the update elements that favor few and possibly malicious clients.
+Theoretical results suggest that our approach provably mitigates backdoor attacks and remains effective over flat loss landscapes.
+Empirical results on three datasets with different modalities and varying numbers of clients further demonstrate that our approach mitigates a broad class of backdoor attacks with a negligible cost on the model utility.